GaryDoooo/public_codewar_info/hint/4color.md

 But real possible connections on a cylinder will have trickier cases.
 Simply looking at one vertex's neighbors is not enough.

+This's just about how I solved the problem.
+There must be better ways.

+I even don't know if the algorithm works all correctly.
+So far by my manually checking, its output looks right.
+In case you find any errors, please don't hesitate to let me know.
+Thanks!

 GLHF